MatthewAThomas/Microcoded-CPU-Simulator/README.md

     - includes a loader submodule for loading programs into memory (loader.c)
 - ALU, zero flag submodule (alu.c)
 - ucode engine submodule (ucode-engine.c)
-- immediate select, immediate select tri-state buffer submodule (immsel.c)
+- immediate select submodule (immsel.c)
     - the immediate select formats immediates: e.g. for U type instructions, it would output the immediate left shifted by 12
 Lastly, main.c, which initializes all the submodules and starts running the CPU.